Ferdi-FM/menta_track/README.md

     - A: Also there are no ads or whatsoever in the App
     - A: Also no data is collected!
 - **Q: Will this App get updates?**
-    - A: Maybe?
-Depending on if someone wants to pick it up, Improves it in a thesis or the App ends up getting used actively
+    - A: Depending on if someone wants to pick it up, Improves it in a thesis or the App ends up getting used actively